JARON DELIVERS:

 Family & Youth Services

-• Initiated a seed fund to restore a local school play field replacing grass, irrigation, and making it safe
+- Initiated a seed fund to restore a local school play field, replacing grass, irrigation, and making it safe for Jamestown Elementary kids.

 Without infrastructure, our communities cannot be prosperous and grow.
 Over 4 years, Jaron has worked in expanding broadband, fixing sidewalks, repairing what were the worst roads in California, and steadily making progress on years of deferred maintenance.

-• Repaired long-deferred major road projects that increased the pavement condition index (PCI) by 10% in just 4 years, instead of a previous years decline of 3% annually.
-This lost the “worst roads” title
+- Repaired long-deferred major road projects that increased the pavement condition index (PCI) by 10% in just 4 years, losing the “worst roads” title.
+There’s still much to be done here, particularly at the Capitol, in fixing our current infrastructure first.

-• Following through on a campaign promise, allocated $1.5 million from a Clean California grant to redo main street Jamestown sidewalks that had become hazards, replant trees, and do community art
+- Following through on a campaign promise, allocated $1.5 million from a Clean California grant to redo Main Street Jamestown sidewalks that had become hazards.

-• Led efforts to bring high-speed broadband internet access using federal and state funds to cover over 1,200 new homes and 250 businesses through programmatic CEQA studies, a master build-out plan, hiring a broadband specialist, and lobbying in DC to reform broadband ISP “fabric” data
+- Led high-speed broadband internet efforts to include 1,200 new homes and 250 businesses through programmatic CEQA studies, a master build-out plan, hiring a broadband specialist, and challenging FCC data that falsely showed unserved areas as served in the “fabric.”

 Roads & Infrastructure